-Although most Personal Injury cases are settled out of court, Personal Injury lawyers sometimes obtain more favorable settlements by threatening to take cases to trial.
+Although most personal injury cases are settled out of court, personal injury lawyers sometimes obtain more favorable settlements by threatening to take cases to trial.
 The defendants are often willing to pay more money to plaintiffs to avoid expensive trials, negative publicity, or the chance a jury would award the plaintiffs more money.
-In this case experience is key: if your bodily injury attorney has never won cases in court, the defendant in your lawsuit may not take the threat of going to trial seriously.
+In this case, experience is key: if your personal injury attorney has never won cases in court, the defendant in your lawsuit may not take the threat of going to trial seriously.

 Experienced attorneys focusing on the representation of injured people, should be members of professional organizations whose goals are to encourage safety in our society, while advancing the rights of injured people and their families.

-For substantial injuries, choose an experienced injury attorney, not some associate.
+For substantial injuries, choose an experienced injury attorney, not an associate.

-For over Twenty-five years we have responsibly handled more than 2,000 successfully resolved injury cases.
+For over 34 years we have responsibly handled more than 2,000 successfully resolved injury cases.
 This is experience you can trust.
-The Attorney’s Murphy and Pressentin will personally handle your claim directly with their staff of paralegals.
+The attorneys at Murphy & Pressentin will personally handle your claim directly with their staff of paralegals.

 Choose an attorney who respects you as a client.

 Is your attorney willing to travel to meet with you in your home?
-Is he interested in getting to know you as a person, so he may better represent you as a client?
+Is your attorney interested in getting to know you as a person, so he or she may better represent you as a client?

-Remember that when you hire a Personal Injury Attorney, you are paying him for a service and you should be satisfied with the quality of that service.
+Remember that when you hire a personal injury attorney, you are paying the attorney for a service and you should be satisfied with the quality of that service.
 Does the attorney make you feel your case is important?
-Does he or she respect your time as much as his own?
-He and his staff should return your phone calls promptly, communicate with you personally and keep you updated on the status of your case.
-He or she should also discuss the terms of your contract, including fees, up front (most Personal injury attorneys work for a contingency fee, meaning that they are paid out of your settlement.
-If you don’t win, you don’t pay.)
+Does he or she respect your time as much as their own?
+The attorney and his or her staff should return your phone calls promptly, communicate with you personally, and keep you updated on the status of your case.
+He or she should also discuss the terms of your contract, including fees, up front (most personal injury attorneys work for a contingency fee, meaning that they are paid out of your settlement – if you don’t win, you don’t pay.)
 If your attorney’s performance is less than stellar, realize that you can still replace him or her at your own discretion.

 Choose an attorney who has a proven track record of successfully resolving serious injury cases.